dekoza/mtgpl/CMR.rst

 :mtgtip:`Kodama of the East Tree<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/f/af5105ee-09e2-4344-ab39-00f0e9034c47.jpg?1608910768|https://scryfall.com/card/cmr/239/kodama-of-the-east-tree?utm_source=api>`
    Reach

-   Whenever another permanent enters the battlefield under your control, if it wasn't put onto the battlefield with this ability, you may put a permanent card with equal or lesser converted mana cost from your hand onto the battlefield.
+   Whenever another permanent enters the battlefield under your control, if it wasn't put onto the battlefield with this ability, you may put a permanent card with equal or lesser mana value from your hand onto the battlefield.

    Partner (You can have two commanders if both have partner.)